👀 Solink Secure Summit 2025 is open for registration.

 Loss prevention systems are continuously advancing.
 While LP personnel remain crucial for effective management, the tools they employ are constantly changing.
 To maximize the benefits of your retail security measures, it is essential to understand how these tools work together.

-Solink’s cloud video surveillance system gives you the ability to find video evidence of organized retail theft events in minutes, save every angle of the incident at once, and then share the video with the police by email.
+Solink’s cloud video security system gives you the ability to find video evidence of organized retail theft events in minutes, save every angle of the incident at once, and then share the video with the police by email.

 Knowing that you will provide high-quality evidence in an easy to use format is the best way to get law enforcement to investigate your cases.